-Letters are meant to be read completely and not in parts by picking out lines from it, to make ‘inspiring’ refrigerator magnets.
-The problem with the New Testament letters for people is that it is much more approachable than the Old Testament historical accounts and often people turn to this part of the Bible, to look for one liners that help them understand the chaotic nature of our communities.
+Letters are meant to be read completely and not in parts by picking outlines from them, to make ‘inspiring’ refrigerator magnets.
+The problem with the New Testament letters for people is that it is much more approachable than the Old Testament historical accounts and often people turn to this part of the Bible, to look for one-liners that help them understand the chaotic nature of our communities.

-The letters to the church in Corinth were a departure from the conventional letters addressing to a predominantly Jewish audience.
-We must apply the learnings to our present day context based on our culture and pagan traditions that surrounds us rather than try to address the pagan cultures of the ancient world.
+The letters to the church in Corinth were a departure from the conventional letters addressing a predominantly Jewish audience.
+We must apply the learnings to our present-day context based on our culture and pagan traditions that surround us rather than try to address the pagan cultures of the ancient world.

-Like the Lord’s supper which had the backdrop of the Jewish Passover remembering the angel of the Lord, sparing the Jewish firstborns was now turned into a remembrance of Jesus saving us from that similar fate.
-But the Church in Corinth had applied the passover according to their understanding and treated the Lord’s supper as a feast (Acts 11:17-34).
-We should not apply the learnings from the Letters according to the pagan culture that surrounds us but see it in its true essence and align our thoughts and actions with Jesus.
+Like the Lord’s supper which had the backdrop of the Jewish Passover remembering the Grace of God when He brought them out of slavery, was now turned into a remembrance of Jesus saving us from a similar fate.
+But the Church in Corinth had applied the Passover according to their understanding and treated the Lord’s supper as a feast (Acts 11:17-34).
+We should not apply the learnings from the Letters according to the pagan culture that surrounds us, but see it in its true essence and align our thoughts and actions with Jesus.

-Paul’s one solution to all the problems in the Church is keeping Jesus at the centre of all the decision making.
+Paul’s one solution to all the problems in the Church is keeping Jesus at the center of all the decision-making.
 Remember that Paul was not Jesus nor did he ever claimed to have all the answers.
 Like all the men in the Bible, he too had flaws and was striving hard each day to walk closer to God.
-Let us not take the advise that he gave to an ancient church and separate Jesus from his teachings and apply only his advise in our communities.
+Let us not take the advice that he gave to an ancient church and separate Jesus from his teachings and apply only his advice in our communities.

 A church divorced from Jesus will end up with similar problems, with the leaders running around like headless chickens in trying to make sense of the chaos around them.
 Without the Love of Jesus in our hearts we can never truly be part of a community of Jesus but will always look to derive something that benefits us from our fellowships.
 Paul’s letters usually ended on this theme and having love for our brethren is the one thing from his letters that can be directly applied in our lives.